 Next, refuse to allow your child to drive if they don’t make good grades.

 This refusal is more than just an incentive to get them to excel in high school or college; most car insurance companies actually offer a discount to drivers who are good students as well.

 Most insurance companies consider a good student a high school student who makes all As and Bs or a college student with a 3.5 GPA or better.

 Enroll your child in driver’s education classes as well as defensive driving classes.

-Not only will this help to make him or her a better driver, it will also provide you with another discount from your auto insurance company.
+Not only will these classes help to make him or her a better driver, they will also provide you with another discount from your auto insurance company.

 Many people believe these classes are simply there to avoid getting an insurance bump if they are in an accident or get ticketed.

 In reality, taking these courses ensures the insurance company that you are serious about safe driving and they want to reward you for that.

 Lastly, make sure that you compare rates between auto insurance companies.